Extreme value distributions for one-parameter actions on homogeneous spaces: Main results

-Let $G$ denote a connected semi-simple Lie group with finite center and let $\Gamma<G$ be an irreducible lattice such that $G/\Gamma$ is not compact.
-Set $X=G/\Gamma$ and let $a_t$ denote a one-parameter subgroup of $G$.
-Let $\mu$ denote the normalized Haar measure on $X$ and let $d$ denote the dimension of $G$.
+We restate the general setting.
+Let $G$ denote a connected semi-simple Lie group with finite center and no compact factors.
+Let $\Gamma<G$ be an irreducible lattice such that $G/\Gamma$ is not compact.
+Set $X=G/\Gamma$ and let $\mu$ denote the normalized Haar measure on $X$.
 Let $\dd$ be the Riemannian metric on $X$ chosen by fixing a right invariant Riemannian metric on $G$ which is bi-invariant with respect to a maximal compact subgroup of $G$.
-Let $\tyk{D}:X\to\R$ denote a measurable function.
+Let $d$ denote the dimension of $G$.

-In order to control the the aforementioned error terms we need to restrict ourselves to the following special case.
-The first restriction is that we only look at a sparse sequence of $a_t$.
-The second restriction is that the maximum which we study is taken over an interval of indices whose endpoints are increasing.
-More specifically, let $m_j\in\R$ be a sequence and let $\alpha_n< \beta_n$ be sequences of natural numbers both going to $\infty$ with $n$.
-Instead of studying the maximum $M_R$, we are looking at the maximum